vmware-tanzu/velero/site/content/docs/v1.5/restic.md

 ### Configure restic DaemonSet spec

 After installation, some PaaS/CaaS platforms based on Kubernetes also require modifications the restic DaemonSet spec.
-The steps in this section are only needed if you are installing on RancherOS, OpenShift, VMware Tanzu Kubernetes Grid Integrated Edition (formerly VMware Enterprise PKS), or Micrsoft Azure.
+The steps in this section are only needed if you are installing on RancherOS, OpenShift, VMware Tanzu Kubernetes Grid Integrated Edition (formerly VMware Enterprise PKS), or Microsoft Azure.

 **RancherOS**